eleanore-ritter/eleanore-ritter.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I received my BA in Biology from Skidmore College, where I worked with Dr. David Domozych studying the green alga *Penium margaritaceum*.
-I recently defended my PhD dissertation on grapevine genetics and development in the Department of Plant Biology at Michigan State University and will be graduating in May 2024.
-In May 2024, I am starting a post-doc with Dr. Andrea Sweigart at the University of Georgia.
+I received my BA in Biology from Skidmore College in 2018, where I worked with Dr. David Domozych studying the green alga *Penium margaritaceum*.
+I recently defended my PhD dissertation on grapevine genetics and development in the Department of Plant Biology at Michigan State University where I was advised by Dr. Chad Niederhuth.
+In May 2024, I started a post-doc with Dr. Andrea Sweigart at the University of Georgia where I am currently studying the relationship between mating systems and epigenetic modifications in monkeyflowers.

-My passion for biology started out of an adoration for the natural world and has led me down various routes - from my first project monitoring a bat population in high school to my current work studying grapevine genetics and development, as well as genome and epigenome evolution in angiosperms.
+My passion for biology started out of an adoration for the natural world and has led me down various routes - from my first project monitoring a bat population in high school to my PhD work studying grapevine genetics and development, as well as genome and epigenome evolution in angiosperms.
 In college, I became fascinated with plants and genetics, and I have never looked back!